ptuomine/dualboot_bt_logitech_mx/README.md

 - the updated info file is saved to generated dir
 - update the directory paths in the main method

+NOTE: You will have to change the bluetooth device mac address in your linux configuration to match with the windows one

 ## generate_info.py